viamrobotics/docs/docs/deeper-dive/control-package.md

 ### PID

-PID (or Proportional Integral Derivative ) is a widely used method to control a process variable.
+PID (Proportional Integral Derivative) is a widely used method to control a process variable.
-The PID takes an error which is equal to SP - PV, and calculate a value that can be feed back into the endpoint.
+The PID takes as input the error (equal to *SP - PV*), and calculates a value that can be fed back into the endpoint.
 The mathematical form of a PID is:

 u(t) = Kp\*e(t) + Ki\*int(e(t))\*dt + Kd\*(de(t)/dt)